January 21, 2008

 Buddhism is the country’s dominant religion with around 100 million adherents.
-Islam is practiced by approximately 20 million people.
+Islam is practiced by approximately 40 million people.
 The government allows for the practice of Christianity as long as it is done under the auspices of the state controlled churches.
-The Catholic Patriotic Association, which does not recognize the authority of the Vatican, claims some 5 million adherents while the Three-Self Patriotic Movement claims between 10-15 million Protestant worshippers.
-Unofficial Catholics (those who are affiliated with the Vatican) number around 10 million while Protestant house churches may have as many as 30 million members.
-Animism, Confucianism, Taoism, Eastern Lightning, Falun Gong and Traditional Folk religions are also practiced by a larger number of people.
+The Catholic Patriotic Association, which does not recognize the authority of the Vatican, claims some 10 million adherents while the Three-Self Patriotic Movement claims between 20-30 million Protestant worshippers.
+Unofficial Catholics (those who are affiliated with the Vatican) number around 15 million while Protestant underground house churches may have as many as 100 million members.
+Atheism Animism, Confucianism, Taoism, Eastern Lightning, Falun Gong and Traditional Folk religions are also practiced by a larger number of people.
 Practitioners of eastern religions usually receive less interference from the government than “foreign” religions like Christianity and Islam.
 Tibetan Buddhism and Falun Gong, however, are not tolerated by the government.

 The Communist Party officially states that party membership and religious belief are incompatible.
 This is a considerable concern for believers since Party membership is required for almost all high-level positions.
 Even so, a 1995 government survey showed that 20 percent of the Communist Party engages in some kind of religious activity.

 China does not allow “missionaries” or “missionary” activities.
 Foreigners are not allowed to openly evangelize, proselytize or engage in discipleship.
 They are allowed to preach to other foreigners, bring in religious material for their own use, and preach to Chinese at the invitation of a registered religious organization.
 Bibles and Christian literature in practice are not allowed to be imported for distribution.
-More than a few expatriate Christians have been expelled for overzealous activities considered to undermine the government by the authorities.
+More than a few expatriate Christians have been expelled for overzealous activities considered by the authorities to undermine the government.

 Foreigners cannot establish a religious organization, churches, appoint any pastors/leaders, distribute religious material, train disciples, or conduct any other religious activities.
 Foreign organizations cannot recruit religious students from overseas to attend religious universities in China without the approval of the Chinese government.
-All of these crimes are punishable by fines of $2,200 to $11,000 coupled with the risk of a 5 year expulsion from China.
+All of these crimes are punishable by fines of $5000 to $15,000 coupled with the risk of permanent expulsion from China.
 Seminaries are largely government controlled.
 To qualify for the clergy, one must demonstrate “political reliability” and pass an examination of their political knowledge.

 On the other hand, hundreds and even thousands of positions are open for expatriate Christians to live in China as teachers of English to meet the insatiable “English language fever” demands, foreign experts, language students, businessmen, etc. opening the doors to many discreet opportunities for personal ministry resulting in influential Chinese coming to Christ.
 Humanitarian work likewise opens many doors.
 Tourist visas are readily available to visit China for 30 or even 60 days for short-term trips to connect with Chinese eager to meet foreigners and practice their English.

-In some of the Provinces, there are national regulations on religions, along with additional local regulations.
+In some of the Provinces (States), there are the national regulations on religions, along with additional local regulations.
 Illegal materials (any unapproved foreign religious material) cannot be sold, distributed, copied, or shipped.
 Chinese residents cannot accept any outside money or assistance from foreigners of foreign organizations.
 The existence of any unapproved religious organization or personnel is illegal.

 Many Provincial governments have taken extreme means to eradicate the underground church in their jurisdiction by registering and setting up a file for each religious believer, and investigating the background of out-of-town people.
 These practices call for disintegrating the underground religious influences by uniting the majority through education, isolation and attacking the extremists, developing overall education, organizing infiltrating specialists, and using “any other conceivable means” of oppression.